pablodecm/phd_thesis/src/101_chapter_1.md

 of possible outcomes, in a way that can be compared with experimental observations.
-It is worth noting that alternative descriptions of nature, such as those motivated by the known limitations of the SM and reviewed in Section [-@sec:sm_alternatives], can provide alternative mechanisms for the production of outcomes that are not allowed by the SM, and hence often drive the experimental searches for evidence of New Physics.
+It is worth noting that alternative descriptions of nature, such as those motivated by the known limitations of the SM and reviewed in Section [-@sec:sm_alternatives], may provide alternative mechanisms for the production of outcomes that are not allowed by the SM, and hence often drive the experimental searches for evidence of New Physics.